ASAC-DotNet-Group1/HR-Management-System/API-Routes.md

     This route allows the user to update the status of a certain ticket from "Pending" to "Denied" by using the ticket ID.

-+ GET: /api/Tickets/Employee/{id}

-    This router allows the user to view all tickets that were requested by a certain employee by using that employee ID.
 ```